ology/techn.ology.net/blog/2022/05/25/hp48g-ressurection/index.markdown

 ![transfer-dialog](transfer-dialog.png)

 Fortunately I had the foresight to purchase an "HP48x to PC Interface Kit" at some point.
 This is just a serial cable on one end and a proprietary HP 4-pin jack on the other.
-With this in hand, I installed ["C-Kermit"](https://www.kermitproject.org/ck90.html).
+I use a [nice serial to USB adapter](https://www.amazon.com/Tripp-Lite-Keyspan-High-Speed-USA-19HS/dp/B0000VYJRY/).
+And with these in hand, I installed ["C-Kermit"](https://www.kermitproject.org/ck90.html) on my computer.

     ▸ sudo ~gene/bin/kermit
     ...